-While this cordial relationship is the desire of all ministers, there are several occasions where ministers run into problems of misunderstandings and conflicts.
-Underlying these rifts are the wrong attitudes of envy, greed, intolerance and jealousy.
-Paul's advice applies to ministers as they interact with their colleagues, predecessors, and successors: "Let nothing be done through strife or vainglory; but in lowliness of mind, let each other esteem others better than themselves.
-Look not every man on his support largely from his home, where his wife and children contribute to his physical, psychological, social and spiritual needs.
+The home of the minister is very important to his ministry in many respects.
+He himself gets encouragement and support largely from his home, where his wife and children contribute to his physical, psychological, social and spiritual needs.
 His responsibilities for giving training and direction to the family cannot be left to chance because the physical, social and spiritual conditions of his home and family follow his ministry in all directions.